 — Richard Colby Richard Colby Plumbing & Heating Ltd (@r_colby_85) January 16, 2022

 There’s no safer space than a training centre.
 Making mistakes there means you’re less likely to make mistakes on-site.

 Whatever you may be using, whether it’s drills and screwdrivers or paperwork and pens, keeping your things organised shows professionalism and competency.

-If a plumber turned up to a job with a messy van, they wouldn’t be doing an excellent job of convincing a customer they’re going to deliver high-quality work and a neat finish.
+If a plumber turns up to a job with a messy van, they won’t do a good job convincing a customer they’re going to deliver high-quality work and a neat finish.
 Plus, it makes it easier to find things when you need them.

 6. Be Enthusiastic

 When your mentor asks you to complete a task, relish the opportunity.
 Taking on a job with confidence is an essential tip for apprentices.

 Confidence is key, and practice makes perfect.
 The more work you do, the more you will learn and become skilled in your area of work.

 There will be plenty to do when you’re on-site as a trainee, and you’ll learn a lot, but there’s no harm in learning a bit more.

 Do background reading and watch how-to or explainer videos ahead of the next project to give yourself a general idea of what to expect and pick up some tips.